 Peretz and Becki live in San Francisco where she is an Academic Counselor at City College of San Francisco, serving CalWORKs students. email@example.com

-Debbie Rosenfeld-Caparaz, who assumed the role of Director of Communications for Lehrhaus Judaica in July 2009, has 18 years of public relations and marketing experience, including in Jewish education, sports, and technology.
-Rosenfeld-Caparaz received her bachelor’s of science degree in radio/TV/film from Northwestern.
+Debbie Rosenfeld-Caparaz, who assumed the role of Director of Communications for Lehrhaus Judaica in July 2009, has over 20 years of public relations and marketing experience, including in Jewish education, sports, and technology.
+Debbie received her bachelor’s of science degree in radio/TV/film from Northwestern.
 She was born in Skokie, Ill., and resides in Albany, Calif., with her husband and two daughters. firstname.lastname@example.org

-Vernita Lyons, Business and Student Services Manager for Lehrhaus Judaica, was born in Oakland, and raised in Alameda.
-She received her AA degree from Vista Community College, and her BA degree in business management from Holy Names College.
+Vernita Lyons, Director of Business and Student Services for Lehrhaus Judaica, was born in Oakland, and raised in Alameda.
+Vernita received her AA degree from Vista Community College, and her BA degree in business management from Holy Names College.
 She is also the owner of a small home business, specializing in personalized gifts, novelty items, and custom screen printing.
 She is also a huge sports fan, who enjoys all sports.
-She resides in Alameda with her family. email@example.com
+She resides in Richmond with her family. email@example.com